Are North Greenville University’s online courses accredited?

-Our courses are designed to help teachers and educators earn graduate credits and meet state teacher recertification requirements at their own pace.
+Our courses are designed to help teachers earn graduate credits and meet state teacher recertification requirements at their own pace.
 Any course that you enroll in must be completed in 9 months or less.
-It is possible to finish some courses in a few weeks.
+It is possible to finish a course in a few weeks.

-The amount of time spent is completely up to the disgression of students.
+The amount of time spent is completely up to the discretion of students.
 All courses are self-paced.
 The only requirement is that all courses be completed in the 9-month timeframe.

 There are no specific due dates for each assignment.
 The only requirement is that all assignments and the final exam must be completed within the 9-month timeframe.
 Students should think about setting goals for completion of the course and create a timeline that will help them achieve that goal.